 PLC control communication services have two characteristics: periodic small-packet interaction (such as data packets for control operations) and burst small-packet transmission (such as device alarms).
 The stability of the interaction delay is an important factor that affects the service quality.
 The stable receiving of messages is better than the fast receiving of messages but with great jitter, and is less likely to trigger alarms and service interruptions.

-This documents provides the characteristics and requirements for the service assurance for PLC control.It is proposed to add key issue service assurance for PLC control in draft TR 28.865.
+This documents provides the characteristics and requirements for the service assurance for PLC control.It is proposed to add issue service assurance for PLC control in draft TR 28.865.

 4 Detailed proposal